 - Add the seared steak back into the skillet.
 Toss until well combined.

-- If the sauce is too thin, mix about 1 tbsp of cornstarch with 1 tbsp of water, pour the mixture into the sauce, stir until the sauce is thickened.
+- If the sauce is too thin, mix about 1 tablespoon of cornstarch with 1 tablespoon of water, pour the mixture into the sauce, stir until the sauce is thickened.